abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 disciples come across as very human.
 They have personalities.
 They are distinct individuals.

-There is a great sutta in which Sāriputta is sitting and meditating in the forest and Moggallāna, who is adept in psychic powers, sees this scene unfolding where there are two *yakkhas*, which is a type of celestial demon.
+There is a great sutta (Ud 4.4) in which Sāriputta is sitting and meditating in the forest and Moggallāna, who is adept in psychic powers, sees this scene unfolding where there are two *yakkhas*, which is a type of celestial demon.
 They are flying along overhead and see Sariputta meditating in the forest.
 It is the day before the Full Moon Day, and monks have nicely shaved heads.